 Whilst the projects which are currently available are listed below, additional projects may become available, so please check this page regularly for further details.

-Academic criteria -Candidates must hold a minimum of 2.1 honours in a relevant subject.
-Candidates with a 2.2 honours degree and a suitable MSc may also be considered.
+Unless otherwise stated, academic requirements include a minimum of 2.1 honours in a relevant subject, however, candidates who possess a 2.2 honours degree AND a suitable MSc degree may also be considered.

-Applications must be submitted via the University’s online applications portal.
-Only applications submitted via the portal will be accepted.
+Applications must be submitted online at: http://go.qub.ac.uk/pgapply.
+Only applications submitted via the online portal will be accepted.

 This project aims to develop new equipment and chemisorbent materials for the separation of ethylene and propene from their saturated counterparts.

 Developing an alternative method for the isolation of ethylene and propylene, chemical starting materials for the high-demand materials such as polymers (PET, PP, PVC, medical grade polymers), chemicals, drugs and lubricants, from natural gas, would mean overcoming the enormous environmental, energy and engineering costs associated with these separations.
 These light olefins are the largest-volume organic chemical feedstock with global demands of over 236 million tons per year and demand rates increase of 3-5% per year.

 They are mostly obtained through cryogenic distillation, a high capital and energy demanding process demanding up to 6% of the industry’s total energy usage and associated to 75% of the product production cost.
 This energy consuption represents around 30 months of the UK electric energy demand.

 Most research olefin gas separation studies are performed with single or binary gas absorption with pure gases.
 Instead, this project will make use of new dedicated equipment capable of faster, responsive measurements with mixed gas absorption using the real conditions (temperature, pressure, complex composition of gas mixture) shared by the industrial partners SHELL and Solvay and use the data to determine the real potential for industrial application.